asfaqmoideen/cSharpLearnings/src/MemoryManagementProfiling/README.md

 - Here a try and finaly block is used, in finally block the list is cleared so the short lived objects are deleted.
 - As the lists are cleared immediately in the finally block,
 - So the objects are short lived.
-Hence it was not moved to the Generation 2 GC

  ![MemoryProfilingWithClear](MemoryProfilingWithClear.png)